 If the results of the process are unsatisfactory, the candidate may petition the TEA for reconsideration of the results.

-I have read and acknowledged the notification of the Fingerprinting/Criminal Background Check requirements and regulations.
+I have read and acknowledged the notification of the Fingerprinting/Criminal Back regulations. ground Check requirements and

+Student Name (Printed):

+Signature: